chrisadkin/introduction-to-terraform/tutorial-01/README.md

 # Objectives

-Demonstrate the declarative native of Terraform with a simple configuration which creates a Kubernetes namespace.
+Demonstrate the declarative nature of Terraform with a simple configuration which creates a Kubernetes namespace.

 # Instructions